GMUCERG/fobos/docs/source/dut/lwc_hardware_api.rst

 ----------------------------------------

 When using the FOBOS Shield, simply connect the 20pin ribbon cable to the target connector of the FOBOS Shield and the FBD-A7.
-Connect an SMA cable to the SMA connector J6 of the FBD-A7 and to the Measure connector J10 on the FOBOS Shield or to an oscilloscope for measuring changes in power consumption for SCA measurement.
+Connect the SMA connector J6 of the FBD-A7 to the Measure connector J10 on the FOBOS Shield or to an oscilloscope for measuring changes in power consumption for SCA measurement.

 .. figure::  ../figures/FOBOS3-Artix7-A12_label.jpg
    :align:   center